antfarmar/Unity-Scripting-Tutorials/README.md

 ## INTERMEDIATE GAMEPLAY SCRIPTING

 #### 16. Delegates

 How to create and use delegates to provide complex and dynamic functionality in your scripts.

 [Unity](https://unity3d.com/learn/tutorials/modules/intermediate/scripting/delegates?playlist=17117) /
 [Youtube](https://www.youtube.com/watch?v=RSN-A0NZTO0)

+##### Notes:
+* Delegates can be thought of simply as containers for/pointers to functions.
+* Delegates can be passed around or used like a variable.
+* Delegates can have values assigned to them and be changed at runtime.
+* Delegates contain functions, just as variables contain data.

 #### 18. Events